ahmadbky/ezmenulib/README.md

 PLAYING
 ```

-### Get values
+### Retrieve values

-You can retrieve values from the user, by asking him to write the value, or to select among valid values.
-Follow the `gen_license` example, a sample code to retrieve information about the project to generate the license from.
+You can get values from the user, by asking him to write the value, or to select among valid values.
+Follow the `gen_license` example, a sample code to get information about a project to generate a license.

 ```rust
 #[derive(Debug)]